-Students have been excelling in the WSSS program since the beginning in 2004.
-Participants in WSSS represent multiple facets of the Tufts community, coming from a variety of schools on campus.
-Read profiles of some past and present WSSS students to see different perspectives on the WSSS experience.
+Tufts University students from engineering to public health, nutrition to international relations, urban planning to chemistry, and everything in between, participate in WSSS!
+Each cohort represents multiple facets of the Tufts community, with students coming from a variety of schools on campus.
+Read profiles of some past and present WSSS students to see different perspectives on the WSSS experience since 2004.

 Civil and Environmental Engineering '17